smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

 **ESSP PAIRING MITM PROGRAM**

 ESSP PAIRING PROGRAM is not really a special message.
 Instead, it is a regular Zepto VM program which goes over SACCP over SAGDP over SASP.
-SASP uses regular key (a part of 256-bit shared key from Diffie-Hellman exchange).
-There is a difference from regular program though: SACCP message for such a program contains a MITM-CHECK flag.
-Reply to such program is also designated with a MITM-CHECK flag.
-MITM-CHECK flag MUST match Device's own MITM-CHECK-IN-PROGRESS flag, otherwise it is a TODO error.
-MITM-CHECK flag disables access to all the bodyparts except the one which controls the LED, and enables built-in plugin which allows to calculate `BlinkingFunction()` as described below, and to reset Device's MITM-CHECK-IN-PROGRESS flag.
+There is a difference from regular program though: this program MUST come only in PAIRING-MITM-CHECK Device pairing state.
+In this state, SACCP (and/or Zepto VM) prohibits program to access any bodyparts, except for a Built-In bodypart with id=BUILTIN_BODYPART_PAIRING.
+This also ensures that despite there can be two bodyparts accessing the same LED (one is 'pairing' bodypart, another is regular bodypart), there is no possible conflict between the two.

 ESSP DH Paramaters
 ''''''''''''''''''